nmrenyi/swiss-canton-stats/milestone1.md

 ### Employment Rate

-Employment rate could reflect the society atmosphere and the potential safety risk.
+Employment rate could reflect the society atmosphere and the potential safety risk, which is an important indicator for happiness.

 ![employ](./fig/employment_rate_per_canton.png)